 - issues - Issues found with analyzed files are to be assigned categories, and given short and long descriptions which are described in the Code Climate spec.
 Issues are what users see when they run Code Climate, so they are subject to a high quality bar for content and accuracy.

-Here are some tips that we've given to a number of engine authors.
+Here are some tips that we've given to a number of plugin authors.
 We think they're good inspiration for getting started with what can seem like a daunting task.
 If they help, let us know!
 If they don't, hey, let us know too!
 We'd love to make this list as complete as possible.

 Docker is an essential aspect of our platform - the whole thing basically runs on it.
-To that end, you need to have a fully functioning Docker environment running locally, and you need to understand the basics of making a Docker Image to correctly build a Code Climate Engine.
+To that end, you need to have a fully functioning Docker environment running locally, and you need to understand the basics of making a Docker Image to correctly build a Code Climate Plugin.
 That being said, it can wait.

 So if the Docker work is scaring you off, don't let it.
 Support for Docker is becoming better and better on all widely deployed Desktop environments, educational material is abundant, and much of the work ahead you has been done for you.

 Once you're ready to build your plugin, we recommend as a first step that you build a simple script that can accomplish the following: